 You may also like to read: Basic Rules of Composition in Photography

-Every photo should have a story center.
-And this center should be one.
-This is the axiom of photography that all professional photographers follow.
+Every photo should have a story center, and this center should be one.
+It is the axiom of photography that all professional photographers follow.

-The human brain is designed in such a way that we grasp all the details in an image and combine them into one whole.
+The human brain is designed so that we grasp all the details in an image and combine them into one whole.
 And if you use several scenes of the same importance in your shot, then there is a chance that the viewer’s attention will be defocused and irritated.

-The plot center is the main part of the image, on which the viewer’s attention is focused.
+The plot center is the central part of the image, on which the viewer’s attention is focused.
 A well-formed composition helps to see the subject and present the story behind the shot.

 But once you begin to understand the psychology of composition, you can add a few minor story centers, complicating the meaning of the shot and giving cause for thought.

 18. The Rule of The Golden Ratio

 The rule of the golden ratio is the basic geometric rule for positioning objects in the frame.
 It is used to achieve a harmonious frame.
 It is considered ideal for the human eye.

 Whether you are shooting nature, interiors or architecture, the golden ratio will be your foundation for composition – the basis, but not the only rule.